Analyze the generated leads' relevance to your target audience and assess their progression through the sales funnel.

 Hence, it is a good idea to have a re-engagement plan in place.
 Ask the prospects if they are interested in your product.
 You can also conduct a survey, a poll, or ask for feedback.
 This way you’ll know if the prospects on your list are relevant.
 If not, you can clean up the list and include people who will actually convert in the future.

-If you are not respecting prospects’ privacy and not giving them the option to opt-out, you’re setting yourself to fail.
+If you are not respecting prospects’ privacy and not giving them the option to opt out, you’re setting yourself up to fail.
 There are a lot of privacy laws in place these days and rightly so- they protect consumers from any sort of digital fraud.
 Therefore, you should make sure to not force your service or product on anyone without their consent or approval.

 A lot of times it also happens that a person is no longer interested in a product that they might have liked before.
 They should be able to opt out of your email list easily.
 This is why you need to ensure that there’s an unsubscribe button and that the email recipients are able to find it easily.